-The faculty and the Board of Control award scholarships and grants-in-aid in October and February.
+The Financial Aid Committee and the Board of Control award grants-in-aid/scholarships in October and February.
 In making the awards the faculty invites student applications and welcomes well-founded recommendations while reserving the right to add to the list of recipients.
-Need and academic achievement, as well as campus citizenship and professional promise, are taken into consideration.
-During the 1988-89 school year, 144 students received grants totaling over \$154,000.
+Need and academic achievement, as well as recognition of campus service, are taken into consideration.
+During the 1990-91 school year 121 students received grants totaling over \$226,000.
 In addition to this, students are eligible to apply for grants from the Salem Lutheran Foundation.
-Members of congregations in the state of Wisconsin can also through their congregation request grants from the Siebert Lutheran Foundation.
-These grants are awarded directly to the student by the foundation.
+Members of congregations in the state of Wisconsin can also request grants through their congregation from the Siebert Lutheran Foundation.